jacobaustin123/Titan/README.md

 For more examples and troubleshooting, see the [github wiki](https://github.com/jacobaustin123/Titan/wiki/Set-Up).
 We also have a user [Google Group](https://groups.google.com/forum/#!forum/titan-library) where you can ask questions about installation and usage, and make feature requests.

+Also see [this overview video](https://www.youtube.com/watch?v=IvZNL8jd77s) for an overview of the library and its capabilities.

 ## About

 This software was written by Jacob Austin and Rafael Corrales Fatou as part of a project led by Professor Hod Lipson at the Creative Machines Lab at Columbia University.
 This software is released under an Apache 2.0 license.